 - Geometry (riemannian, complex and algebraic)

-- Partial differential equations with applications to continuum and quantum mechanics
+- Partial differential equations with applications

 - Dynamical systems (deterministic and stochastic)

 - Stochastic processes with applications to biology, physics and finance

 - Numerical analysis of dynamical systems and numerical methods for partial differential equations